 CI/CD can apply to both app code and infrastructure code.
 Use Azure Resource Manager templates for both private and hosted cloud development.

 Clone the repository by creating and opening the default web app.

 Create web app deployment in both clouds

 Check in the code to Azure Repos using Team Explorer.

 Confirm that the application code has been checked into Azure Repos.

 Create the build definition

-Add -r win10-x64 code.
-This is necessary to trigger a self-contained deployment with .NET Core.
+-r win10-x64code.
+This addition is necessary to trigger a self-contained deployment with .NET Core.

 Run the build.
 The self-contained deployment build process will publish artifacts that can run on Azure and Azure Stack.

 Using a hosted agent in Azure Pipelines is a convenient option to build and deploy web apps.
 Maintenance and upgrades are automatically performed by Microsoft Azure which enables uninterrupted development, testing, and deployment.